Information for Landlords

 Bills and regular outgoings

 We recommend that you arrange for regular outgoings e.g. service charges, maintenance contracts etc. to be paid by standing order or direct debit.
 However, where we are managing the property, by prior written agreement we may make payment of certain bills on your behalf, provided such bills are received in your name at our office, and that sufficient funds are held to your credit.
+An additional charge may apply for this service.

 Council tax and utility accounts

 We will arrange for the transfer of utility accounts to the Tenant.
 Meter readings will be taken, allowing your closing gas and electricity accounts to be drawn up.
-These matters we will handle for you, however correct information and paperwork need to be provided from both the Landlord and the Tenant.
+These matters we will handle for you, however correct information and paperwork need to be provided by both the Landlord and the Tenant.

 Energy Performance Certificates (EPCs)